Kim Jong Il: Death

 It was reported that Kim had died of a suspected heart attack on 17 December 2011 at 8:30 am while travelling by train to an area outside Pyongyang.
 He was succeeded by his youngest son Kim Jong Un, who was hailed by the Korean Central News Agency as the "Great Successor".
 According to the Korean Central News Agency (KCNA), during his death a fierce snowstorm "paused" and "the sky glowed red above the sacred Mount Paektu" and the ice on a famous lake also cracked so loud that it seemed to "shake the Heavens and the Earth".

 Kim's funeral took place on 28 December in Pyongyang, with a mourning period lasting until the following day.
 South Korea's military was immediately put on alert after the announcement and its National Security Council convened for an emergency meeting, out of concern that political jockeying in North Korea could destabilise the region.
 Asian stock markets fell soon after the announcement, due to similar concerns.

 On 12 January 2012, North Korea called Kim the "eternal leader" and announced that his body would be preserved and displayed at Pyongyang's Kumsusan Memorial Palace.
 Officials also announced plans to install statues, portraits, and immortality towers across the country.
 His birthday of 16 February was declared "the greatest auspicious holiday of the nation" and was named the Day of the Shining Star.

 In February 2012, on what would have been his 71st birthday, Kim was posthumously made Dae Wonsu (usually translated as Generalissimo, literally Grand Marshal), the nation's top military rank.
 He had been named Wonsu (Marshal) in 1992 when North Korean founder Kim Il Sung was promoted to Dae Wonsu.
-Also in February 2012, the North Korean government created the Order of Kim Jong Il in his honor and awarded it to 132 individuals for services in building a "thriving socialist nation" and for increasing defense capabilities.
-Kim Jong Un was elected as the General Secretary of the Workers' Party of Korea on 11 April 2012, Juche was originally presented as the Korean interpretation of Marxism–Leninism which transformed every aspect of North Korean society by the Workers' Party of Korea declared itself as "the party of Kim Il Sung and Kim Jong Il", with Kimilsungism became Kimilsungism–Kimjongilism as "the only guiding idea of the party" as well as the state ideology of North Korea.
+Also in February 2012, the North Korean government created the Order of Kim Jong Il in his honor and awarded it to 132 individuals for services in building a "thriving socialist nation" and for increasing defence capabilities.
+Kim Jong Un was elected as the First Secretary of the Workers' Party of Korea on 11 April 2012 at the Fourth Conference of the WPK.
+The Party declared itself as "the party of Kim Il Sung and Kim Jong Il"; Kimilsungism became Kimilsungism–Kimjongilism, thereafter declared to be "the only guiding idea of the party" as well as the state ideology of North Korea.
+The Constitution was amended in 2012 to name Kim Jong Il as the Eternal General Secretary of the Workers' Party of Korea and Eternal Chairman of the National Defence Commission.